 An introductory survey of the history and theoretical foundations of music technology and recording arts.
 Topics include acoustics, audio principles, Digital Audio Workstation basics, recording technologies, studio basics, fundamentals of computers for audio, MIDI basics and audio software/technology troubleshooting.
-Students are given a basic overview of each of the areas under study and will be able to perform rudimentary operations in each skill area.
+Students are given a basic overview of each studied area and will be able to perform rudimentary operations in each skill area.

-MBCM 206 Introduction to Music Business
+MBCM 206 Introduction to Music Business 3-S